 The FEP must provide individualized case management services and supportive services for participants in W-2 Employment Positions.

+The FEP must:
-Although a FEP may have other staff assistance, the FEP is the primary case manager and has the ultimate responsibility for the case, including correct eligibility determination for W-2.
-The FEP must also coordinate with other agencies to facilitate needed services such as treatment, education, training, educational needs assessment, career assessment, vocational evaluation/assessment, and other formal assessments.

-The FEP must meet with the applicant within five working days after the date the W-2 agency receives a signed Application Registration form.
-(See 1.4.2.1) The FEP has up to seven working days after this first meeting to make a placement determination.
-The FEP uses the information gathered to determine eligibility and placement.
+- Be the primary case manager and hold the ultimate responsibility for the case, including correct eligibility determination for W-2; - Coordinate with other agencies to facilitate needed services such as mental health or substance abuse treatment, education, training, educational needs assessment, career assessment, vocational evaluation/assessment, and other formal assessments; - Meet with the applicant within five working days after the date the W-2 agency receives a signed Application Registration form; (See 1.4.2.1) - Use the information gathered at the first meeting to determine eligibility and make a placement determination within seven working days of the first meeting.

-The main functions of the FEP are:
+The main functions of the FEP include:

-- □ Eligibility determination;
+- Eligibility determination;

-- □ Assessment;
+- Assessment;

-- □ Employability planning;
+- Employability planning;

-- □ Service referral; and
+- Service referral; and

-- □ Ongoing case management.
+- Ongoing case management.